LockTar/AzureAdApplicationRotator/README.md

 # AzureAdApplicationRotator
-Rotate your Azure AD Application (App Registration) keys periodically to a KeyVault.
+Rotate your Azure AD Application (App Registration) keys periodically to an Azure KeyVault.